 What are Clinical Information Systems?

-• Clinical notes and documentation
+• Clinical documentation

-• Appointment scheduling and reminders
+• Administration tasks such as appointment scheduling and reminders invoicing

 Clinical Information Systems play an important role in supporting everyday practice.
-They can help allied health professionals to:

 • Maintain clear and consistent clinical records

-• Support continuity of care across providers
+• Support continuity of care across providers and integrate allied health professionals into multidisciplinary care teams

-• Enable safer sharing of health information.
+• Enable safer sharing of health information

 What to consider when selecting a Clinical Information System